2023 Moose Mountain Marathon Participant Guide

 Dogs:

 You may not run the race with your dog.
-That said, on-leash dogs are welcome at the race, with your crew, family and spectators at the race starts, at crew-accessible aid stations and at the finish.
+Supervised on-leash dogs are welcome at the race, with your crew, family and spectators at the race starts, at crew-accessible aid stations and at the finish.

 Please help to keep the trail clean.
 Try not to drop anything, and if you see something that someone else has accidently dropped, please pick it up.